liuxiao1468/soft_robot_DEnKF/README.md

 ## Models
-### DEnKF
+### differentiable Ensemble Kalman Filters
 Extending prior works on DSSMs, this paper introduces a novel differentiable filter called differentiable Ensemble Kalman Filters (DEnKF), for modeling soft robots.
 It offers an end-to-end learning approach to estimate the state of the system, which is highly nonlinear and difficult to model analytically.
 The main contributions are:
-⋅⋅* The introduction of a positional embedding process that enables the spatial generalization of dEnKF by encoding observations with respect to their positions.
+- The introduction of a positional embedding process that enables the spatial generalization of DEnKF by encoding observations with respect to their positions.
 As a result, learned models can account for changes to the location of sensors on the robot body.
-⋅⋅* The use of a temporal embedding process that allows dEnKF to perform inference at variable rates and account for a multitude of time-delays due to sensing, hardware or communication.
+- The use of a temporal embedding process that allows DEnKF to perform inference at variable rates and account for a multitude of time-delays due to sensing, hardware or communication.
-⋅⋅* The modular structure of the framework separates the state dynamics from the end-to-end learning process, ensuring that the state remains dynamic even in the absence of observations.
+- The modular structure of the framework separates the state dynamics from the end-to-end learning process, ensuring that the state remains dynamic even in the absence of observations.
-⋅⋅* The paper also demonstrates a downstream application task of the of the framework for estimating human contact and physical interactions with the robot.
+- The paper also demonstrates a downstream application task of the of the framework for estimating human contact and physical interactions with the robot.